2021 Alpine Skiing World Cup – Women's parallel

-The Women's Parallel in the 2021 FIS Alpine Skiing World Cup consisted of only 1 event, a parallel giant slalom, due to the COVID-19 pandemic.
+The women's parallel competition in the 2021 FIS Alpine Skiing World Cup consisted of only 1 event, a parallel giant slalom, due to the COVID-19 pandemic.
 The tentative schedule had called for three parallel events, but the other two (scheduled for St. Moritz and Davos, Switzerland) were removed to limit the amount of travel during the pandemic.

 The sole event was won by Petra Vlhová, who thus won the season championship, although a crystal globe was not awarded for it due to the limited events.

 This specific championship includes both parallel giant slalom and parallel slalom races.
 At this time, parallel races are not included in the season finals, being held in 2021 in Lenzerheide, Switzerland.

 The season was interrupted by the 2021 World Ski Championships, which were held from 8–21 February in Cortina d'Ampezzo, Italy.
 The women's parallel giant slalom was held on 16 February 2021.